-If job #1 is accurately communicating information and you can do it with word fragments and emojis, then maybe all you need is a brief review to make sure you’ve accurately conveyed your message.
+For example, if job #1 is coordinating plans with another person, and if you can do it with word fragments, abbreviations, and emojis, then maybe all you need is a brief review to make sure you’re sending the right message.

-However, if you’re trying your best to make a good impression, then proofing is a critical part of your writing.
+However, if you want to make sure that what you write leaves a good first impression, then proofing should be a critical part of your process.

-The very best proofing tip is to have another set of (knowledgeable) eyes look at your work, but if time is short, use these tips to make the most of your solo efforts.
+The very best proofing advice is to have another set of (knowledgeable) eyes look at your work, but if time is short, use these tips to make the most of your solo efforts.

 1. Read it out loud.